This overnight French toast casserole is one of the tastiest cooked breakfasts and is actually really simple to make.

 - Place into the preheated oven and cook for 30-40 minutes or until the egg is cooked and the top is golden brown.

 - Serve and Enjoy.

 - If you have the time, bacon goes great with the casserole.
 Serve a couple of rashers with each serving of the oven-baked French toast.

 - An overnight French toast casserole is great as you do almost all the work night before.
 If you have anything else to go with it see if you can prepare this, so all you have to do is bake and serve.

 - If you don’t have 6-8 hours to wait for the egg mixture to soak in, then you can encourage it to soak in by pushing down on bread.
 This method will help the bread absorb the mix faster and should be ready not long after.

 - Experiment with the topping, the topping in this recipe is very basic you can try something like a praline topping if you have the time to do it.

-A different variation on this recipe is something like a slow cooker french toast casserole.
+A different variation on this recipe is something like a slow cooker French toast casserole.
 This slow cooker version is very similar to this recipe but is instead cook over the course of 8 hours.
-The most significant difference between the two is the oven version will give you a crispier casserole, and the slow cooker will give you a softer casserole.
+The most significant difference between the two is the oven version will give you a crispier casserole, and the slow cooker provide you with a softer casserole.

 Another cooked breakfast that I highly recommend that you try is the eggy breakfast casserole.
 It’s very different to this recipe but is certainly a undoubtedly dish.

 If you have anything to share, variations or anything else about this French toast casserole then feel free to drop me a comment below.